 Both our MonoDAC degraders and BiDAC degraders follow the same catalytic process, with the first step being the formation of a complex between the native E3 ligase, degrader and target protein, which we refer to as the ternary complex.
 This is shown in Step 2 in the above graphic for a BiDAC degrader.
 Formation of an appropriate ternary complex that can undergo ubiquitination results in poly-ubiquitination of the target in Step 3.
 Once the poly-ubiquitination process is complete for one molecule of a target protein, the degrader is released, as shown in Step 4, and then degradation of the target protein by the proteasome occurs in Step 5.
-Because the degrader is released unchanged, this recursive process-binding the target protein, ternary complex formation with the E3 ligase, poly-ubiquitination and release for degradation-can occur thousands of times with a single degrader molecule before it is eventually cleared by the body.
-Importantly, both the natural protein degradation process and the target-ligase encounter to poly-ubiquitination and release for degradation mediated by our degraders occur rapidly, on the order of milliseconds from initial target-ligase encounter to poly-ubiquitination and release for degradation between the target protein inhibitors, which must remain bound to the target protein to remain effective.
+Because the degrader is released unchanged, this recursive process- binding the target protein, ternary complex formation with the E3 ligase, poly-ubiquitination and release for degradation- can occur thousands of times with a single degrader molecule before it is eventually cleared by the body.
+Importantly, both the natural protein degradation process and the targeted protein degradation mediated by our degraders occur rapidly, on the order of milliseconds from initial target-ligase encounter to poly-ubiquitination and release for degradation by the proteasome.
+In this way, protein degraders act as a catalyst for a natural protein inhibitors, which must remain bound to the target protein to remain effective.